Web applications are adapting to face the challenges of a competitive native environment.

 Web USB provides an API for websites to connect to USB devices.
 For security reasons, some devices which are used for sensitive data (such as USB keyboard or mouse) are not accessible to WebUSB.
 An interesting working example is Android Flash Tool created by Google for Pixel users.
 They can use that website to install Android builds on their phones without a need to install any native app.

-Android Flash Tool, a practical application of Web USB (https://flash.android.com/)
+Android Flash Tool, a practical application of Web USB.

 If Web Bluetooth and Web USB already sound a bit over the top, the Web can go even further.
-Web Serial makes it possible to interact with devices connected to a serial port, such as microcontrollers (e.g. Arduino).
+Web Serial makes it possible to interact with devices connected to a serial port, such as microcontrollers (e.g., Arduino).
 Web Serial has a lot of potential in the educational sector.
-By creating interactive web tutorials, the initial effort required to get started with learning or teaching programming microcontrollers is greatly reduced.
+The initial effort required to get started with learning or teaching programming microcontrollers by creating interactive web tutorials is greatly reduced.

-The ability to interact with digital musical instruments has always been limited to native applications, but this is also beginning to change.
+The ability to interact with digital musical instruments has always been limited to native applications, but this is also changing.
 Web MIDI enables connecting to various MIDI devices such as synthesizers, samplers, or drum machines.
 MIDI is a widely adopted communication protocol for the musical world.
 Web MIDI opens a lot of possibilities to make music-making software and interactive musical education more easily accessible.

 Web-based drum machine interface using Web MIDI (http://webaudiodemos.appspot.com/MIDIDrums/index.html)